 The pin layout for the serial and power pins is designed such that it can be plugged into breadboard alongside an Espruino Pico, and the pins will line up - see the Espruino RN2483 module guide for details.

-We are now shipping the Rev. D version of this board, which replaces the 1206 capacitor on the top of the board (which has been found to be unnecessary) with a pair of headers exposing pins 30 and 31 (PGC and PGD) to allow for reprogramming of the on-board PIC.
+We are now shipping the Rev. E version of this board, which replaces the 1206 capacitor on the top of the board (which has been found to be unnecessary) with a pair of headers exposing pins 30 and 31 (PGC and PGD) to allow for reprogramming of the on-board PIC.
 This version also uses V-Groove panelization, so the boards are easy to separate and have smooth edges.

 Since many of our customers are using these with 5v microcontrollers (such as Arduino), we now offer a level shifter as an add-on.
 These level shifters are mass produced 4-channel bidirectional fet-based level shifters.
 See the diagrams below for wiring examples.